raspberrypilearning/sense-hat-data-logger/en/step_3.md

 sense = SenseHat()
 ```

-- You're now going to create a function which will fetch **all** the sensor data from the Sense HAT and return it all as a list.
+- Now you're going to create a function which will fetch **all** the sensor data and return it all as a list.
 Start by defining your function and creating an empty list.

 ```python
 def get_sense_data():
 	sense_data = []
 ```

-- The section below shows you how to collect the data from the sensors.
-In each case you want to append this data to the list, and finish off the function by returning the `sense_data` list.
+- The section below shows you how to collect the data from the different sensors.
+In each case you want to append the data to the `sense_data`list.
+Finish the function by returning the `sense_data` list.

 --- collapse ---
 ---
 title: Reading all the sensors
 ---
-- To read the environmental sensors you can use the following three code snippets.
+- To read the environmental sensors, you can use the following three commands:
 ```python
 sense.get_temperature()
 sense.get_pressure()